eranshmil/angular-companies-israel/README.md

 ---

-A curated list (sorted alphabetically) of Israeli product companies/product companies who hire Israelis - that work with [Angular](https://angular.io/).
+A curated list (sorted alphabetically) of Israeli product companies (or remote positions from Israel) that uses [Angular](https://angular.io/).

 Inspired by [JonathanDn/vue-companies-israel](https://github.com/JonathanDn/vue-companies-israel)